-We conduct high-caliber clinical research that always complies with applicable laws and regulations.
-When performing clinical studies, we adhere to the highest ethical and scientific standards worldwide.
+Our aim is to conduct high-caliber clinical research that always is in compliance with applicable laws and regulations.
+As a responsible company, we set Group wide requirements to ensure that the highest ethical and scientific standards worldwide are met when conducting clinical trials.

-Protecting the safety, well-being, dignity, and rights of the patients and healthy volunteers participating in our clinical studies is of utmost importance to us.
-We do not intentionally expose study subjects to undue risk or irreversible harm.
+Protecting the safety, well-being, dignity and rights of the patients and healthy volunteers participating in our clinical studies is of utmost importance to us.
+We do not intentionally expose study participants to undue risk or irreversible harm.
 Personal data privacy is also very important to us, and we maintain a strong focus on data protection and confidentiality in compliance with statutory regulations.

 Patient-focused drug development

 We are improving our approach to research and development by committing to patient-focused drug development that more actively involves patients, caregivers, and their advocates in our work.
 Their valuable insights into disease and treatment management will help us make more informed decisions at each stage of the medicine development process.
 We aim to make our studies easy for patients to understand while ensuring all participants have positive experiences as they contribute to our understanding of the particular disease and its treatment.
-We are also working to further develop the way in which our research work is communicated and how it can improve the healthcare people receive.
-At every level of our organization, we are additionally educating staff about the value of closer, more consistent patient interaction and the requirements to protect our patients’ independence and privacy.
+At every level of our organization, we are additionally educating staff about the value of a close, more consistent patient interaction and the requirements to protect our patients’ independence and privacy.

 We conduct all our clinical studies in accordance with local laws and regulations, and we adhere to all relevant international scientific and ethical standards, irrespective of the region or country.